-The trail is closed from dusk to dawn and when flooding is immanent, usually following a rain storm.
+The trail is closed from dusk to dawn and when flooding is imminent, usually following a rain storm.
 Despite its name, the trail is not open to equestrians.

-Parking is available in Powder Springs at Wild Horse Creek Park on Macedonia Road and at along Carter Road (near Preston Place Lane) where it intersects the Silver Comment Trail.
+Parking is available in Powder Springs at Wild Horse Creek Park on Macedonia Road and at along Carter Road (near Preston Place Lane) where it intersects the Silver Comet Trail.